-Unless they qualify for the alternate assessment, all students enrolled in grades 3 through 9 in an Alaska public school take the PEAKS Assessment in ELA and math, and students in grades 4, 8, and 10 take the Alaska Science Assessment.
+Unless they qualify for the alternate assessment, all students enrolled in grades 3 through 9 in an Alaska public school take the PEAKS Assessments in ELA and math, and students in grades 5, 8, and 10 take science.
 Refer to Appendix C: Alaska Assessment Regulations in this document regarding the legal requirements for districts and schools to assess all students.